MysteryCRB/portfolio/README.md

 - **Vite:** For fast development and build performance.
 - **StackBlitz:** As an online development environment to prototype and deploy the project quickly.

-## Getting Started

-### Prerequisites

-Ensure you have the following installed:
-- Node.js (v14 or higher)
-- npm or yarn